CONTENTS

 What to serve with Beef Bourguignon

 French meals are simple meals, so you won’t traditionally find this served with a whole range of side dishes.
-French bread and green beans are quite common, as are potatoes, which can be mashed, gratin or dauphinoise.
+The French serve potato, bread and green beans with their Beef Bourguignon.
+The potatoes can be mashed, gratin or dauphinoise.
+You can also check out our potato dauphinoise recipe.

 Beef Bourguignon